fhiso/legacy-format/dates.md

 *precision* these were "St Crispin's Day, 1415", "the autumn of 1415", and "during Henry V's reign".
 The meaning of St Cripin's Day is
 well-defined: it is 25 October.
-Had the Battle of Agincourt in fact occurred on 24 October 1415, for example, this would not be consistent with the statement that it happened on St Crispin's Day.
+Had the Battle of Agincourt in fact occurred on 24 October 1415, this would not be consistent with the statement that it happened on St Crispin's Day.
 "St Crispin's Day, 1415" is therefore an *exactly stated* value.
 "During Henry V's reign" is similarly *exactly stated*.

 "The autumn of 1415" is very likely not well-defined.
-Some people define it as stretching from the autumnal equinox (in late September) to the winter solstice (in late December), but this definition is by no means universal.
+Some people define it as stretching from the autumnal equinox in late September to the winter solstice in late December, but this definition is by no means universal.
 Often it is used a more vague manner to refer to the later part of the year in the northern hemisphere.
 Unless context makes it clear that a specific, well-defined meaning of word "autumn" was